Introduction to PostgreSQL Show Tables

 Output:

-We can observe the details about whether the tables have the indexes on it, rules, triggers, and security associated with it from the above query.
+From the above query, we can observe the details about whether the tables have the indexes on them, rules, triggers, and security associated with it.

-There is one more way, using which we can retrieve the list of the tables of the particular database.
-We can make the use of the following query statement using the following query as that tables table inside the information_schema stores the details of the tables of the database.
+There is one more way to retrieve the list of the tables of the particular database.
+We can use the following query statement using the following query as that tables table inside the information_schema stores the details of the tables of the database.

 Code: